Term of Award

 INDEX WORDS: Decision-making, Georgia Legislators, Dissertation.

 Tam, William N., "An Investigation Into the Decision-Making Processes of Legislators Engaged in Public Policy Regarding Education" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1185.